8 family-friendly walks in the New Forest

 Walking towards Calshot Beach huts

-The last of our family walks in the New Forest is from Ashleet Creek near Fawley to Calshot.
+The last of our family walks in the New Forest is from Ashlett Creek near Fawley to Calshot.
 It is a trail of contrasting landscapes, where the area’s industrial past blends seamlessly with the surrounding nature.

-The trail to Calshot begins with a pretty country trail, but gradually leads to a more industrial landscape.
+The trail to Calshot begins with a pretty country path, but gradually leads to a more industrial landscape.
 You’ll see Fawley Power Station and the factory where they paint the blades for wind turbines.
 They are enormous!

 A map of our family-friendly walks in the New Forest